Dre Campbell Farm

 Once your compost is dark, crumbly, and smells like soil, it’s ready to use.
 You can mix it into potting soil to improve texture and add nutrients.

-A thin layer added to the top of the soil also works as a gentle fertilizer.
+A thin layer added to the soil’s surface also acts as a gentle fertilizer.

-Because indoor compost is rich, it’s best to use it in small amounts.
+Because indoor compost is rich, it’s best to use it sparingly.
 Your plants will grow stronger and more resilient over time.

 Common Indoor Composting Mistakes to Avoid